Nitheesh-S7/Security-Assessment/README.md

 # Security Assessment
-This is a report on security assessment of http://www.itsecgames.com with vulnerability assessment, mitigation mrethods and SSL/TLS analysis.
+This is a report on security assessment of http://www.itsecgames.com with vulnerability assessment, mitigation methods and SSL/TLS analysis.

 ---